The Power of Data Reduction for Matching: Kernelization for Matching on Bipartite Graphs

-\subparagraph*{Kernelization.} \iflong In the rest of this section, we provide a linear-time computable kernel for \BipMatch with respect to the parameter vertex deletion distance $k$ to chain graphs.
-The intuitive description of the kernelization is as follows.
-First we upper bound by $O(k)$ the number of neighbors of each vertex in the deletion set.
-Then we mark $O(k^2)$ special vertices and we use the monotonicity properties of chain graphs to upper bound the number of vertices that lie between any two consecutive marked edges, thus bounding the total size of the reduced graph to $O(k^3)$ vertices.
+\paragraph{Kernelization overview.} In the rest of this section, we provide a linear-time computable kernel for \BipMatch with respect to the parameter vertex deletion distance $k$ to chain graphs.
+On a high level, our kernelization algorithm consists of two steps: First, we upper-bound by $O(k)$ the number of neighbors of each vertex in the deletion set.
+Second, we mark $O(k^2)$ special vertices and we use the monotonicity properties of chain graphs to upper-bound the number of vertices that lie between any two consecutive marked vertices, thus bounding the total size of the reduced graph to $O(k^3)$ vertices.

-Let~$G = (A,B,E)$ be the bipartite input graph, where $V=A\cup B$, and let~$X \subseteq V$ be a vertex subset such that~$G-X$ is a chain graph.
+\paragraph{Step 1.} Let~$G = (A,B,E)$ be the bipartite input graph, where $V=A\cup B$, and let~$X \subseteq V$ be a vertex subset such that~$G-X$ is a chain graph.
 By \cref{lem:linTimeApproxDistChainGraphs}, we can compute an approximate~$X$ in linear time.
-The kernelization algorithm is as follows: First, compute a specific maximum matching~$M_{G-X} \subseteq E$ in~$G-X$ with \cref{alg:chain-graphs-linear} where all edges in~$M_{G-X}$ are ``parallel'' and all matched vertices are consecutive in the ordering~$\prec_{A}$ and~$\prec_{B}$, see also \cref{fig:chain-graph}.
+Our kernelization algorithm uses a specific maximum matching~$M_{G-X} \subseteq E$ in~$G-X$ with \cref{alg:chain-graphs-linear} where all edges in~$M_{G-X}$ are ``parallel'' and all matched vertices are consecutive in the ordering~$\prec_{A}$ and~$\prec_{B}$, see also \cref{fig:chain-graph}.

-Since in convex graphs matching is linear-time solvable~\cite{SY96} and convex graphs are a super class of chain graphs, this can be done in~$O(n+m)$ time.
+Since in convex graphs matching is linear-time solvable~\cite{SY96} and convex graphs are a superclass of chain graphs, this can be done in~$O(n+m)$ time.
 We use~$M_{G-X}$ in our kernelization algorithm to obtain some local information about possible augmenting paths.
 For example, each augmenting path has at least one endpoint in~$X$.
 Forming this into a data reduction rule, with $s$~denoting the size of a maximum matching, yields the following.